Shipping Hazardous Materials

 Class 4: Flammable Solids

-This category includes solids that can ignite when they come in contact with fire.
-They can also catch fire on their own in extreme heat.
+This category includes solids that can ignite when they come in contact with fire or catch fire on their own in extreme heat.

 Subcategories: